CloudAEye/order-service-ecommerce-sample-testrca/README.md

-# Demo E-commerce App - Order Service
+# Demo E-commerce App - Order Microservice

 This project demonstrates a simple e-commerce system built using a microservices architecture.
 It consists of one of the service used by this demo app: